Dosx001/bible/README.md

 - Unit tests are fucking garbage when writing code
 - Good test > no test > bad test
 - Dry and wet, I rather see patterns than make patterns
-- Every decision you will make will become a mistake in the future
+- Every decision you make will become a mistake in the future
   - So, a little less planning and a little more doing
 - Don't make your job your main source of happiness
   - Only care about the project as much as everyone